aisaiah-ai/the_word_today_cron/daily_readings_seeder/README.md

 ### Scheduler job not running

 - Verify job was created: `gcloud scheduler jobs list`
-- Check job status: `gcloud scheduler jobs describe daily-readings-seeder-biweekly`
+- Check job status: `gcloud scheduler jobs describe daily-readings-seeder-monthly-15th`
 - Review Cloud Scheduler logs in GCP Console
+- Job should run on the 15th of each month at 2 AM ET (7 AM UTC)

 ### Function execution errors